-BRADENTON, Fla – Congressman Vern Buchanan today introduced federal legislation to designate the Little Manatee River as a national “scenic” river.
+BRADENTON, Fla. – Congressman Vern Buchanan recently introduced bipartisan legislation to designate the Little Manatee River as a national “scenic” river.

 Designating the river as scenic would add Little Manatee River to the National Park Service’s Wild and Scenic River System, whose primary goal is to conserve free-flowing rivers across the United States.

-Buchanan said that the designation would protect this “special” river for public enjoyment without the fear of intrusive development.
+The designation will protect this river for public enjoyment without the fear of intrusive development.
 The designation ensures the river remains available for a full range of recreational activities, such as canoeing, kayaking, boating and fishing.

 Once formally added to the National Park Service’s Wild and Scenic River System, the National Park Service would collaborate with local government officials in Florida to develop a management plan for the Little Manatee River.
 The management plan must include how the existing natural environment will be preserved including allowing for continued public use.
 The plan is designed to achieve the “goal of protecting and enhancing the values that caused it to be designated.”

 “We are so blessed to have so many beautiful natural resources in Manatee and protecting them should always come first,” said Manatee County Commissioner Vanessa Baugh.
 “I thank Congressman Buchanan for his diligence in staying the course to get this waterway protected so that we can all enjoy it for years to come.
 This waterway is one of the most beautiful in our area and it is full of wildlife and fish that we need to make sure remain and with this designation we will make sure it is always as beautiful tomorrow as it is today.”